BullShooter Europe Trip Remote Tournament Rules

-Ineligible: NADO employees and NADO Franchisee employees, immediate family members (spouse, parents, siblings and children) or household members of employees are ineligible.
+Ineligible: NADO employees, immediate family members (spouse, parents, siblings, and children) or household members of employees are ineligible.
 Employees, agents, outside contractors and representatives (whether paid or unpaid) of a dart game manufacturer, distributor or operator or a competing dart league operator are ineligible.
-Individual state laws vary and there may be additional eligibility restrictions.
-Contact your local franchisee for information.

 NADO reserves the right to reschedule any posted events based on insufficient registration numbers, any major dart events that may impact participation or holidays as deemed appropriate by NADO.
-Registration fees are non-refundable with the exception of any event rescheduled by NADO in which case a team will be issued a refund if requested 48 hours prior to the registration deadline for the that particular event.
+Registration fees are non-refundable except for any event rescheduled by NADO in which case a team will be issued a refund if requested 48 hours prior to the registration deadline for the that particular event.

-The tournament team caps, games and format will be noted on the NADO website registration page and is subject to change from event to event.
-The Qualifier winner’s bracket will be a race to 5 wins.
-The qualifier loser’s bracket will be a race to 3 wins.
-The 8 team Finals will be a race to 5 wins in both brackets.
-We will cork for the start and cork for tie-breaker games (Game 9 in qualifier winner’s bracket, game 5 in qualifier loser’s bracket and game 9 in the finals).
+Capped Tournaments: The tournament team caps, games, and formats will be noted on the NADO website registration page and is subject to change from event to event.
+The Qualifier winner’s bracket race to 3 wins.
+The Qualifier loser’s bracket will be a race to 2 wins.
+The 8 team Finals will be a race to 4 on the Winner's side, and race to 3 on the Loser's side.
+We will cork for the start and cork for tie-breaker games (Game 5 in qualifier winner’s bracket, game 3 in qualifier loser’s bracket, and game 7 in the finals).
 Loser starts next game except tiebreaker games.
-Tiebreaker game will be the same as game 1 of the match.
+Tiebreaker game will be the same as game 1 on the match.

-Round Limits: ’01 games will have a 25-round limit and Team Cricket/400 games will have a 35-round limit.
+Round Limits: ’01 games will have a 15-round limit and Team Cricket/400 games will have a 15-round limit.

-Game Viewer will be used during these tournaments.
-With this option enabled in the league, the board will record the matches and provide you with a video to review.
+Additional Notes: Game Viewer will be used during these tournaments.
+With this option enabled in the league, the board will record the matches and provide a video to review.
 This will help us to better handle disputes and catch other tournament problems as they happen.